 The Act sets out exemptions from that right and places a number of obligations on public authorities.
 We will deal with all requests in accordance with the Freedom of Information Act Code of Practice.

 You can seek any non-personal recorded information that you think we may hold.

 If the information is environmental, we will respond according to the Environmental Information Regulations (EIR) 2004.

-If the information is your own personal data, then you should make a subject access request under the Data Protection Act (DPA) 1998, and not under the FOI Act.
+If the information is your own personal data, then you should make a subject access request under the General Data Protection Regulation 2018 (GDPR), and not under the FOI Act.
 See above for details on how to access your own personal data.